 The USA ended its offensive bioweapons program in 1969, but maintains a defensive capability.
-It signed with 140 nations the in 1972 the Biological and Toxin Weapons Convention, banning the development, use and stockpiling of biological weapons.
+It signed with 140 nations in 1972 the "Biological and Toxin Weapons Convention," banning the development, use and stockpiling of biological weapons.
 Some nations like Israel did not sign the Convention.
-In addition Pakistan, India and China have significant bioweapons programs.
+In addition Pakistan, India, China, Israel, Iran, Iraq, Syria and Lybia had significant bioweapons programs at some time or the other.

-Some others in Russia believed that the USA had not ended its bioweapons program, calling it:"The great American lie," believing that it turned it into a "black" weapons program, and continued their programs such as Russia under the "Biopreparat" system established in 1973 and consisting of 40 research and production facilities developing both weapons and their vaccines and medicines, after signing the bioweapons convention.
+Some others in Russia believed that the USA had not ended its bioweapons program, calling it: "The great American lie," believing that it turned it into a "black" weapons program, and continued their programs such as Russia under the "Biopreparat" system established in 1973 and consisting of 40 research and production facilities developing both weapons and their vaccines and medicines, after signing the bioweapons convention.

-As late as 1991, Russia was on the verge of producing the Marburg Variant U (For Nikolai Ustinov, a Russian scientist killed while working on the virus), in addition to the small pox virus, plague and anthrax, for use as a strategic and operational biological weapon on Multiple Independently targeted reentry Vehicles (MIRV) Inter Continental Ballistic Missile (ICBM), the S18.
-Special cooling system were designed inside each of the ten MIRVED warheads would keep the virus alive during the heat of reentry through the Earth's atmosphere.
-The biowarheads would be parachuted over a city breaking apart at a certain altitude.
+As late as 1991, Russia was on the verge of producing the Marburg Variant U (For Nikolai Ustinov, a Russian scientist killed while working on the virus), in addition to the smallpox virus, plague and anthrax, for use as a strategic and operational biological weapon on Multiple Independently targeted reentry Vehicles (MIRV) Inter Continental Ballistic Missile (ICBM), the S18.

+Special cooling systems were designed inside each of the ten MIRVED warheads that would keep the virus alive during the heat of reentry through the Earth's atmosphere.
+The bio-warheads would be parachuted over a city breaking apart at a certain altitude.
 Each warhead would burst into more than one hundred oval bomblets the size of a cantaloupe.
-These fly a distance then split in overlapping patterns releasing a plume of particles that become invisible.
+These fly a distance then split in overlapping patterns releasing a plume of particles that becomes invisible.

 One to five microscopic particles of this hemorrhagic fever virus variant in the lung of a mammal would cause the mammal to crash, bleed and die.
 In comparison to anthrax, it takes about 8,000 spores lodged in the lungs to guarantee death.
-The particles of Marburg Variant U were coated to protect them in the air from oxygen so that they can drift for a long distance of many miles.
+The particles of the Marburg Variant U were coated to protect them in the air from oxygen so that they can drift for a long distance of many miles.

-Fig. 17: Jonhston Atoll, and Sand, Akau and Hikina islands.
+Figure 29.
+Jonhston Atoll, and Sand, Akau and Hikina islands.